REMOTE LEARNING CAMP and AFTER SCHOOL ET

 Important Info and ePact Portal

 ePACT is a tool used by organizations and families to securely collect reliable and up-to-date information for all its members that can be accessed easily in cases of emergencies, big or small.
 This ensures better preparedness for all members of this organization.
 The Huntley Park District will be using ePact to gather medical information, emergency contact and alternate pick-up people, Camp sign-in/out and more!
+You will receive this at the time of registration in your email confirmation.
+Our staff will follow-up as necessary to ensure that this information is completed.
 Visit the ePact for Families page for more information, training videos, etc. You will also find all medication, allergy, and asthma action forms on ePact.

 Login to your ePact Portal here.